thanks-cohn/comic_panel_extraction/README.md

 Structurally.

-It identifies panels, preserves their geometry, and rebuilds the page as a system of objects instead of a flat image.
+It performs **comic panel extraction and segmentation**, identifying panels, preserving their geometry, and rebuilding the page as a system of objects.

 Each page becomes something you can:
   • inspect
   • move
   • reuse
   • rebuild

 ------------------------------------------------------------
  CORE OUTPUT